divyajeettt/CSE231/Assignment-3/1/README.md

 ### Solution 1 (Strict Alternation of Resource Requests)

 This is the exact same solution as (a) 1 above.
 In this case as well, the exact same solution works because only one philosopher can eat at a time.
-This means that one bowl will always remain free, while only two forks will be occupied at a time.
+The philosophers choose which bowl to take sauce from randomly (since both are available to them at once).
+This also means that one bowl will always remain free, while only two forks will be occupied at a time.

 ### Solution 2 (Utilizing Semaphores)